WLaeremans/Polymer_networks_with_ring-forming_catch_bonds/README.md

 - Number of ring-closing reactions.
 - Number of ring-opening reactions.
 - Difference between ring-closing and ring-opening reactions.
-- Number of locality-constrained (on-chain) reactions.
+- Number of locality-constrained ("local") reactions.
-- Number of unconstrained (off-chain) reactions.
+- Number of unconstrained ("non-local") reactions.
 - Applied stress.
 - Evolution of the box length \(L_x\).
 - Creep strain.